kauefraga/node-typescript-server/README.md

 #### Traditional approach

 1. Clone the repository
+2. Copy the environment variables
-2. Install the dependencies
+3. Install the dependencies
-3. Change some stuff
+4. Change some stuff

 ```bash
 # (1)